wnyc/django-crowdsourcing/docs/producers/options.rst

 **Slug**

 You may reuse slugs so long as the same survey has only one survey report per slug.
-Slugs are used to build urls that display specific surveys using specific reports.
+Slugs are used to build urls that display specific surveys using specific reports, e.g., ``http://yoursite.com/crowdsourcing/survey-slug/survey-report-slug/``.

 **Summary**